 Train to work at the forefront of modern medicine with our BSc Medical Science with Foundation course.

-This four-year programme includes a foundation year that leads directly into the three-year course, providing an excellent route into a degree in medical science if you do not have the typical entry requirements.
+This four-year programme includes a foundation year that leads directly into the three-year course.

 Focus on the science that underpins medicine, and how medical science can lead to new ways of diagnosing and treating disease.
 This course covers topics such as biomedical laboratory research and frontline clinical care in order to improve patients’ lives.